1. Inform your people

 2. Define the interview’s questions

 A structured interview is a must, but choosing exit interview questions can be challenging.
+Fear not: We’ve prepared a free template with best-practice questions to choose from for employee exit interviews.

 Things to consider when choosing questions: